About the Illinois Practice Tests

-You are not allowed to use books, cell phones or other wireless devices during the test.
+You are not allowed to use any books, paper, cell phones or other wireless devices during the test.

 Any applicant observed in a situation that could be considered suspicious during the test will be warned.
 If you are found cheating, you will fail that portion of the exam.
 You must also wait 30 days before you can take on the test again.

 Taking the exam for another person is a criminal offense may result in a fine and minimum seven days in jail.

 How Many Questions are on the Illinois Written Test?